KengLL/KengLL.github.io/_projects/5_hkn_portal.md

 - Delivered a highly responsive, dynamic platform that enhances user engagement and efficiency.
 - Successfully proposed and implemented a new workflow to streamline communication and collaboration.

-**Image Slot**: Add a screenshot or photo showcasing the portal's interface during a user session.

 ---